 For example, say that Marie, a software developer, goes to a tech conference, where she is introduced to Annette, who heads a coding academy.
 Coincidentally, Annette is looking for a speaker for another programming conference, and when Marie goes back home, she remembers her former colleague Eric, a gifted C++ developer, and sets him up with Annette.
 In doing so, Marie has showed Annette that she cared about their conversation by reconnecting, helped Eric get in touch with many young programmers, helped Annette find a speaker and added a new contact, Annette, to her network.
 Everybody wins!

-Be the most powerful power connector by reading the rest of How to Be a Power Connector by Judy Robinett
+Be the most powerful power connector by reading our great selection of book breakdowns over at the Stairway to Wisdom.

 7. Create meaningful personal connections with a private gathering, like a dinner party.